 It is estimated that the death rate associated with necrotizing enterocolitis is approximately 25%.
 Early and aggressive treatment is necessary in any baby that is showing signs of NEC to decrease the chance of further injury, damage, or death.
 It is normal to feel overwhelmed and scared when your baby is premature or has other health problems.
 Do not hesitate to call our firm for counsel today.

 If your baby developed NEC while in the hospital and suffered severe injuries, your child may have been the victim of medical negligence.
-Our Philadelphia medical malpractice lawyers at The Beasley Firm are known in the legal field for our thorough, expert-backed approach to developing these cases.
+The Beasley Firm is known in the legal field for our thorough, expert-backed approach to developing these cases.
 It's why we have secured record-setting verdicts since the 1950s-including the two largest medical malpractice verdicts in the state.

 Our legal accolades and awards include: